New Zealand English: Māori influence

-Many local everyday words have been borrowed from the Māori language, including words for local flora, fauna, place names and the natural environment.
+Many local everyday words are loanwords that have been assimilated from the Māori language, including words for local flora, fauna, place names and the natural environment.

 The dominant influence of Māori on New Zealand English is lexical.
 A 1999 estimate based on the Wellington corpora of written and spoken New Zealand English put the proportion of words of Māori origin at approximately 0.6%, mostly place and personal names.

 Some Māori words occur in New Zealand English, such as kia ora (hello).

 Māori is ever present and has a significant conceptual influence in the legislature, government, and community agencies (e.g. health and education), where legislation requires that proceedings and documents be translated into Māori (under certain circumstances, and when requested).
 Political discussion and analysis of issues of sovereignty, environmental management, health, and social well-being thus rely on Māori at least in part.
 Māori as a spoken language is particularly important wherever community consultation occurs.